Privatgram/privatgram-docs/README.md

 The project includes proprietary software components, technical documentation and registered intellectual property.

-This repository contains documentation only.
+This repository contains public documentation only.

 No proprietary software source code is published.